olcf/olcf-user-docs/data/user_centric.rst

 User Home Backups
 -----------------

-If you accidentally delete files from your home directory, you may be able to retrieve them.
+If you accidentally delete files from your home directory (``/ccs/home/$USER``), you may be able to retrieve them.
 Online backups are performed at regular intervals.
 Hourly backups for the past 24 hours, daily backups for the last 7 days, and once-weekly backups are available.
 It is possible that the deleted files are available in one of those backups.
 The backup directories are named ``hourly.*``, ``daily.*``, and ``weekly.*`` where ``*`` is the date/time stamp of backup creation.
 For example, ``hourly.2020-01-01-0905`` is an hourly backup made on January 1st, 2020 at 9:05 AM.

 The backups are accessed via the ``.snapshot`` subdirectory.
 Note that ``ls`` alone (or even ``ls -a``) will not show the ``.snapshot`` subdirectory exists,